tinystacks/precloud/README.md

 }
 ```

-#### Smoke Test Behaviour
+#### Check Behaviour
-When the `smoke-test` command is run, it will first perform a diffing operation to determine the changes that deploying the stack would make.
+When the `check` command is run, it will first perform a diffing operation to determine the changes that deploying the stack would make.
 For AWS CDK this is `cdk diff`, for Terraform `terraform plan`.

 The diff from this operation is then used to identify resources that would change.
 These resources are then tested first by running template checks which validate across the resources in the IaC configuration, and then at an individual resource level to determine if any runtime errors might occur during a deployment.